 The secret is to find people who can vouch for you from a professional and personal point of view.
 Either it is about past performance or potential.

-Since we spoke about a perfectly curated resume, you should include there real and reliable references from people who actually know you and saw your skills in action.
+Since we spoke about a perfectly curated resume, you should include their real and reliable references from people who actually know you and show your skills in action

 Here are some things you need to be mindful about:

-- Ask for advice, not for a job: Ambushing people into finding you a job is a bad way to start.
+- Ask for advice, not for a job.
+Ambushing people into finding you a job is a bad way to start.
 Instead, ask them for advice and make them feel they are an important part of a project.
-Pressuring them into obtaining an interview for you pushes people away.
+Pressuring them in obtaining an interview for you pushes people away.

 Networking is not hard if you know how to start and where you want to arrive.
 You already know many people – you simply need to nurture genuine relationships with them.

-In a digital world, this is quite easy.
-All you need to do is keep the right company for you, and be a reliable companion for others.
+In the digital world, this is quite easy.
+All you need to do is to keep the right company for you and be a reliable companion for others.